Docmosis Rolls out its Latest Cloud Service

 By way of history, our first cloud service was launched as Docmosis Web Services (DWS) back in 2011.
 There remains a handful of customers still using this service which, after 9 years, has a planned end of life in 2020.

 The introduction of our second cloud service, DWS2, in 2015 was a huge step forward with its use of significantly faster hardware and an improved document generation engine.
 The majority of our cloud customers today are using DWS2.
 In 2018, we launched our new-look cloud console for DWS2.
 This console introduced features which makes it easier to conduct iterative development of new templates.

-Over the life of each cloud service, our development team release only minor and additive updates as it’s imperative to ensure there is 100% consistency for existing users of the service.
-Major changes accrue over time and are released as a new version, running in parallel to the previous services.
+Over the life of each cloud service our development team release only minor and additive updates to the service.
+Every release item, even if it is obviously an improvement or bug fix, is assessed to ensure there is 100% consistency in output for existing users of the service.
+This means that major changes accrue over time and these are released as a new version, running in parallel to the previous services.